pfinorbi/kubernetes-resume-challenge/README.md

       storage: 1Gi
 ```

-To mount the storage modify the `database-deployment.yaml`:
+To mount the storage into the container modify the file `database-deployment.yaml` as follows:

 ```
 apiVersion: apps/v1